wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

    .. tab:: Segmentation

       .. image:: images/segmentation.png
+         :alt: Adaptive thresholded image, but with clusters of similar pixels grouped together

       * Analyze the known pixels to "clump" them together.
          * Discard any clumps which are too small to reasonably be a meaningful part of a tag.